 "Those were Digimon," Kari corrected him.

 Davis paused and looked at her.
 "Say what now?" he asked.

 "Digimon," she repeated.
 "The Digital World is full of Digimon… that is, Digital Monsters."

 "There aren't any other humans here; it's all Digimon," TK elaborated.
 "The rules are different from our world; nothing is what it seems."

 "Yeah, so think twice if you see a candy bar machine," Tai chuckled.
 "Come on, let's keep moving."

-"Looks like there was a scuffle here..."
-TK said, eying the trees, "a big scuffle."
+"Looks like there was a scuffle here," TK said, eyeing the trees, "a big one."

 Davis set his jaw.
 They were in a world full of monsters that loved to fight?
 That sounded cool to him, but others might not be so glad of it.
-He looked over at Kari, who was looking at the clearing with concern.
+He looked over at Kari, who was studying the clearing with concern.
 If some monster came along looking for a fight, he would personally show it the door.
-That would keep her safe and- this was the part that he liked- would make him look cool.
+That would keep her safe and also—he grinned as he thought of it—make him look cool.

 Suddenly, the bushes behind them rustled.
-Davis whirled around, his eyes wide; something was coming already!
+He whirled around, his eyes wide; something was coming already!
 Now was his chance!
-He reached up and pulled down a broken branch and held it out.
-"OK, who's there?" he yelled.
+He reached up and pulled down a broken branch and held it like a baseball bat.
+"OK, who's there?!" he yelled.
 "C'mon!"

-Two creatures jumped out of the underbrush, looking just as defiant as Davis.
+Two creatures jumped out of the underbrush, looking just as defiant as him.
 One was a small, white cat, and the other was a pig-looking thing with wings for ears.
-"Who're you?" the cat asked.
+"Who're you?!" the cat asked.